 The rolling hills just past the first mile quickly determined that the Kenyan trio would be almost certainly the ones on the podium.

 Chemtai continued to maintain the momentum, with Ochichi on her shoulder and Chebet tucked in behind, and a significant amount of daylight started to be seen between these three and the few remaining chasers.

 Leaving the shade of Washington Park, the Kenyans pressed hard along the open expanse of Western Avenue and Washington Avenue.

-At the two mile mark, passed in around 10:12, Chemtai held pole position at the forefront, with Ochichi alongside and Chebet still tucked in, and 45 metres back to Van Alstine, Gobena and Mohammed.
+At the two-mile mark, passed in about 10:12, Chemtai held pole position at the forefront, with Ochichi alongside and Chebet still tucked in, and 45 metres back to Van Alstine, Gobena and Mohammed.